Mazilius/Python-bachelor-project/README.md

 * Connect to [postgresql](https://www.postgresql.org/) database in order to handle and view the data

 ### Smaller projects
-* All systems are operation in the terminal
+* All programs are operational in the terminal
 * The libraries are built in